What you need to know before setting up custom domains

 Creating CNAME records in CloudFlare with the “proxied” setting is actually creating A-Records which won’t work with the Custom Domain feature in Scroll Viewport.

 You need to switch the setting from “proxied” to “DNS only” to solve that issue.

 If you set up a custom domain, your reserved .scrollhelp.site domain will redirect incoming requests to the new custom domain.
 If you decide to delete the custom domain, your .scrollhelp.site domain will be reactivated, but there won’t be any redirects sent from the deleted custom domain to the scrollhelp.site domain.

-If you have two or more Scroll Viewport sites, you only can setup one custom domain at a time.
-Starting the process for more than one at the same time won’t work.
+If you have two or more Scroll Viewport sites, we recommend you setup one custom domain at a time.

 How to setup a custom domain

 Follow these steps to set up a custom domain for your Scroll Viewport site.

 You’ll find the custom domain set up in the site settings:

 Click the “settings” button on the top right.

 In the URL settings click the button “Setup custom domain”.